Primer (prayer book): English Reformation and later primers

 At least 116 editions of the Sarum primer were produced between 1478 and 1534; immediately prior to Henry VIII's full separation of the Church of England from the Catholic Church, an unreformed primer according to the Sarum Use was printed in Paris.
 The Reformation saw primers produced in a similarly proliferate fashion; in the 13 years following the 1534 break, 28 editions were printed in English.
 Reformed vernacular translations of the primer were officially authorized by the Church of England and printed that same year as English ecclesial independence.
 In 1535, printer and translator William Marshall collaborated with John Byddell to produce a second reformed English primer.
 In 1539, John Hilsey produced a more conservative translation that retained some Latin at the behest of Thomas Cromwell.

-Another primer, King Henry's Primer–also in English and Latin–superseded these prior editions and included the English Litany of 1544 and additional devotions.
-An injunction accompanied this primer, imploring schoolmasters to use it in teaching children to read and learn prayers.
+Another primer, King Henry's Primer–also in English and Latin–superseded these prior editions and included a 1544 reformed litany and additional devotions An injunction accompanied this primer, imploring schoolmasters to use it in teaching children to read and learn prayers.
 Produced by Archbishop of Canterbury Thomas Cranmer, the new primer reflected his difficulty in liturgical reform.
-The king's primer, authorized directly by the monarch, was printed in at least two version in 1545.
+Cranmer's reformed litany, much-shortened liturgical calendar, and less penitential Dirige replaced the medieval patterns.
+The king's primer, authorized directly by the monarch, was printed in at least two versions in 1545.
 This primer would establish the pattern of English prayer books and private devotion for the next century, enabling and officially encouraging the laity to worship according to the public services of the church in their own home.

 Henry VIII's primer was reprinted under Edward VI in 1547 and 1549, the latter with the revised Litany as present in the first Book of Common Prayer published the same year.
 The significant popularity of primers in the century preceding the Reformation has been identified as contributing English lay familiarity with the canonical hours–particularly the Psalms, prayers, and litanies–as contained within the Book of Common Prayer.
 The Sarum and York primer's wedding exhortation and a matrimonial homily were included in the 1549 prayer book, though the blessings of the ring and bride-bed present in the Sarum primer were deleted.
-These Protestantizing deviations were followed by a reversion to pre-Reformation Sarum primer formulas under the Catholic Mary I's reign.
-Despite Queen Mary's anti-Protestantism, many of the psalms and prayers in the authorized 1555 primer were in common with the 1545 king's primer.
+Henrician primers likely greatly influenced the generation which became leaders under Elizabeth I.